Amsterdam to Istanbul by Bike Through 12 Countries

 Accommodation: Hotels, hostels, and campgrounds positioned for cycling tourists.
 Warmshowers hosts concentrated along the route.

 Community: You’ll encounter other touring cyclists regularly.
 This means shared information about road conditions, border crossings, and routing.
+Some of my best memories came from riders I met along the way.

 Deviation options: The Danube provides a spine; you can detour into mountains, cities, or less-traveled regions while having the main route to return to.